 DaVinci makes the Kalani crib using sustainably sourced New Zealand Pine, which is a consistent wood with no knots and has a relatively low environmental footprint.

 However, the cribs are made in Asia, mainly in Taiwan and China.
-It would be great if DaVinci moved their manufacturing to the US, Canada, or Europe, where quality control and worker safety are better protected, but this would likely increase the cost of this crib quite significantly.
+It would be great if DaVinci moved their manufacturing to the US, Canada, or Europe, where quality control and worker safety are better protected.
+This would also reduce overall carbon emissions associated with the crib, but it would likely increase the crib’s cost quite significantly.

 The main drawback of the DaVinci is that it can be a little fiddly to assemble.
 Expect it to take around an hour for someone with a decent degree of Allen key experience.